-Note: DWP 2018 to 2019 Cold Weather Payment scheme starts from the 1st day of November in 2018.
+Note: DWP 2021 to 2022 Cold Weather Payment scheme starts from the 1st day of November in 2021.

-As a rule, getting Pension Credit means you will have entitlement for the Cold Weather Payment 2018.
+In most cases, if you are already getting Pension Credit you should have automatic entitlement for the Cold Weather Payments 2021.

 Note: Failing to let the Jobcentre know means you will not get the payments by automatic process.